WICG/idle-detection/README.md

 ## Permissions

-The ability to use this API will be controlled by the [`"notifications"` permission].
+The ability to use this API will be controlled by the new [`"idle-detection"` permission].

 ## Security and Privacy